 (ii) Theorems \ref{holmsted-f}, \ref{emb-ul-holm}, \ref{emb-marchaud-holm}, and \ref{emb-kol-holm} are true if the Banach function spaces are replaced by function gaged cones.

 \end{remark}

-To give a flavor of how to use Theorems \ref{emb-ul-holm}, \ref{emb-marchaud-holm}, and \ref{emb-kol-holm}, we present the following examples on the classical Ulyanov inequality (\ref{ulul}) and sharp Ulyanov inequality in the Lorentz setting, cf. Proposition 1.3.
+To give a flavor of how to use Theorems \ref{emb-ul-holm}, \ref{emb-marchaud-holm}, and \ref{emb-kol-holm}, we present the following examples on the classical Ul'yanov inequality (\ref{ulul}) and sharp Ul'yanov inequality in the Lorentz setting, cf. Proposition 1.3.